"Quality education is education that works for every child

 They aggregate old and new books and provide financial and technical supports to help us serve children across the country.

 Did you know we create global impact by embracing the United Nations Sustainable Development Goals?

-Help keep kids learning during a time of historic need
+Help keep kids learn during a time of historic need.

 Community book drive spreads the joy of reading by aggregating old books from family and friends to help disadvantaged children.